Self-Distilled Self-Supervised Representation Learning: Experiments

 \subsection{Main Results}

-\textbf{ImageNet Pretraining} We experiment with ViT-B/16 and ViT-S/32 on three self-supervised learning frameworks.
+\textbf{ImageNet Pretraining} We experiment with ViT-S/32, ViT-S/16 and ViT-B/16 on three self-supervised learning frameworks.
 In Table \ref{table:main} we validate the representations found in ImageNet \cite{deng2009imagenet} pretrained encoder through using k-NN \cite{wu2018unsupervised} and linear evaluation.
-We follow the protocol of MoCo v3 for the linear evaluation and DINO for k-NN. \kyv{Across all frameworks, models, and evaluations, applying SDSSL increases performance.} The baseline accuracies are lower than those reported in MoCo v3 paper \cite{chen2021empirical}, because of using 1024 batch size instead of 4096 due to computation constraint.
+We follow the protocol of MoCo v3 for the linear evaluation and DINO for k-NN.
+Across all frameworks, models, and evaluations, applying SDSSL increases performance.
+The baseline accuracies are lower than those reported in MoCo v3 paper \cite{chen2021empirical}, because of using 1024 batch size instead of 4096 due to computation constraint.
 Contrastive frameworks are particularly affected by the batch size.
 Nevertheless, our method significantly improves upon our reproduced baselines.
-In ViT-S/32 model, linear evaluation performance improved more than it did on k-NN, whereas in ViT-B/16 model, the opposite was true.
-We used 8 NVIDIA A100 for five days to train our ViT-B/16 models and 4 NVIDIA A6000 for three days to train ViT-S/32 models.
+In ViT-S models, linear evaluation performance improved more than or equal to it did on k-NN, whereas in ViT-B/16 model, k-NN performances improved more.
+We used 8 and 4 NVIDIA A100 for five days to train our ViT-B/16 and ViT-S/16 models respectively, and 4 NVIDIA A6000 for three days to train ViT-S/32 models.

-\textbf{ViT Capacity} Here we analyze the effect of model capacity \njv{on the} performance.
-When compared with the MoCo v3 baseline by applying SDSSL to ViT-T/32, ViT-S/32 and ViT-B/32, it can be seen that the performance gain \njv{also} increases as the model capacity increases \njv{as shown in} Table \ref{table:model_size}.
-In addition, it can be observed that the gain due to SDSSL is slightly higher when the parameters of the model are the same but smaller patch size is used.

-\textbf{Multi-exit} \kyv{Since self-distillation enables lower layers to learn from the higher layers, we expect that the lower layers of SDSSL learned more meaningful representations than those of baselines.
-This is verified in Figure \ref{fig:multi}, which shows that the representations of lower layers for SDSSL \njv{are} much more suitable as features than \njv{the counterparts of vanilla} MoCo v3.} We performed linear evaluation on ImageNet using frozen representations of each layer.
-In the last layer, the accuracy increased by \njv{3\%p}, and the 7th layer showed the largest performance gap \njv{of 25.5\%p}.
+\textbf{Multi-exit} Since self-distillation enables lower layers to learn from the higher layers, we expect that the lower layers of SDSSL learned more meaningful representations than those of the baselines.
+This is verified in Figure \ref{fig:multi}, which shows that the representations of lower layers for SDSSL are much more suitable as features than the counterparts.
+We performed linear evaluation on ImageNet using the frozen representations of each layer.
+In the last layer, the accuracy increased by 1.2\%p, and the 6th layer showed the largest performance gap of 34.3\%p in MoCo v3.
+Similar phenomena occur in BYOL and SimCLR.